-Note Cathodic epoxy coated condenser, even with additional UV coating, retained significantly higher heat transfer rates over all SWAAT cabinet exposures and SCFM rates.
-The immersed/sprayed modified phenolic coated condensers performance dropped to 0.95 on average.
-The bare coil showed a 15-20 percent degradation after the 2,000 hour SWAAT exposure.
+Note Cathodic epoxy coated condenser, even with additional UV coating, retained significantly higher heat transfer rates over all SWAAT cabinet exposures and SCFM rates, with immersed/sprayed modified-phenolic coated condenser performance dropping to 0.95 on average and the bare coil showing a 15 to 20 percent degradation after the 2000 hour SWAAT exposure.
 Heat transfer rates declined for all condensers as the SCFM increased.